Biobased Plastics

 United Kingdom Researchers Demonstrate Bio-Based Membrane for PFOA Removal

-Researchers in the UK have demonstrated a high-efficiency, bio-based membrane for removing PFOA from water with a closed-loop thermal regeneration capability.
-While currently at the research stage, this development offers a potential sustainable alternative to traditional filtration media as industrial PFAS discharge limits tighten globally.
+Researchers in the UK have developed a high-efficiency bio-based membrane capable of removing PFOA from water with closed-loop thermal regeneration.
+This technology signals a shift toward sustainable and circular remediation solutions as industrial PFAS discharge limits tighten globally.

 pubs.acs.orgUnited KingdomUnited Kingdom